psychology-of-programming/ppig.org/content/workshops/2003-annual-workshop/report.md

 ---
 title: "Report"
 workshop: "ppig-2003"
-weight: 10
+weight: 20
 ---

-## 15th Annual PPIG Workshop:

-_8-10 April 2003, University of Keele, UK._

-[PPIG 2003](/node/109) was co-located with EASE this year in the very pleasant surroundings of Keele University.
+PPIG 2003 was co-located with EASE this year in the very pleasant surroundings of Keele University.
 The papers ranged from keynote talks through full technical papers, to 'work-in-progress' papers that described an exciting array of current work.

 _Chris Hundhausen_ gave the first keynote speech of the workshop.
 He described his work on ALVIS: an ALgorithm VIsualization Storyboarder, and the empirical studies that underpinned its development.